hivelab1/Dig-IT_3.0-UCM/README.md

 # Dig-IT
  Dig@IT is a a multi-platform, scalable virtual reality tool able to foster archaeological data analysis, interpretation, and curation in a realistic and highly interactive virtual environment

 CREDITS

-Unity application and Mixed VR scripts
+Unity application and Mixed VR scripts v2.0.0 from https://gitlab.oit.duke.edu/djzielin/catalhoyuk-dig/-/tree/master

 Duke University